Force over Distance: The Prepared Mind

 “I’ll see you later.”
 Rush picks up his crutch.

 “What?
 Why?”
-Eli is completely unconvinced that anything could be more interesting than talking more about D-branes and quoting quotes that might or might not be from terrible sci-fi movies.
+Eli’s unconvinced anything could be more interesting than talking more about D-branes and quoting quotes that might or might not be from terrible sci-fi movies.

-“Y’don’t think this is the only project I have going at the moment, do you?
+“Y’don’t think this is the only project I have going, do you?
 It’s past four in the morning and I—” he pauses.
 “I’ve got things to do.”

-Eli is about to start firing questions and demanding answers—or, if not answers, at least some kind of justification for Rush’s attitude and his secrets and his everything, but he doesn’t.
+Eli’s about to start firing questions and demanding answers—or, if not answers, at least justification for Rush’s attitude and his secrets and his everything, but he doesn’t.
 Partly it’s because he’s already agreed to help.
-Partly it’s because he can’t imagine what it would be like to be linked to another person for every single waking moment and it probably really sucks at times, and if Rush wants to be by himself and think about D-branes without constant interference and wander around and tear his foot open and be an idiot and not eat and not sleep because it makes him feel in control of his own life, well then, who is Eli, really to stop him?
+Partly it’s because he can’t imagine what it would be like to be linked to another person for every single waking moment and it probably really sucks at times, so if Rush wants to be by himself and think about D-branes without constant interference and wander around and tear his feet open and be an idiot and not eat and not sleep because it makes him feel in control of his own life, well then, who is Eli, really, to stop him?
 But mostly, mostly it’s because Rush seemed so sad as he said it, and deep down, Eli just doesn’t think he’s a bad guy.
-He doesn’t think that these things that Rush is working on are going to destroy them.
+He doesn’t think the things Rush is working on will destroy them.

 Rush wouldn’t do that.